 Acid wear on the enamel comes from a diet rich in acids and the effects of acidic wear can cause sensitivities and other oral ailments.
-To protect his patients, Dr. James Fondriest, your Lake Forest, IL dentist shares acidic foods you should limit from your diet.
+To protect his patients, Dr. James Fondriest, shares acidic foods you should limit from your diet.

 - Tomatoes.
 Though many fruits have some acidic qualities, tomatoes in particular cause acidic reactions to occur within the body.
-To neutralize their harshness, your Lake Forest, IL dentist recommends eating tomatoes with pastas or breads.
+To neutralize their harshness, we recommend eating tomatoes with pasta or bread.

 - Carbonated beverages.
 Soft drinks don’t mix well with nice smiles.
 Soft drinks tend to weaken the enamel and make it more susceptible to tooth decay.
 Plus, having large amounts of sodas increases the acid production in your stomach.
 Therefore, take care to notice how many cans of soda you’re drinking each day.

-- Sweetners.
+- Sweeteners.
 Artificial sweeteners have made lovers of sugar rejoice in the lessened calorie version of sugar.
-For women, though, artificial sweeteners tend to increase acid production in your bodies.
+For women, though, artificial sweeteners tend to increase acid production in their bodies.

 For more information on healthy foods for your teeth, visit Dr. Fondriest.
 He can discuss the long-term effects of acidic wear on your smile and tell you how to reverse its effects.
-To schedule an appointment with our Lake Forest, IL dental practice, call (847) 234-0517.
+To schedule an appointment, call (847) 234-0517.
 Also, visit our website for services, testimonials, and before-and-after gallery.